relOBI: A Reliable Low-latency Interconnect for Tightly-Coupled On-chip Communication: Conclusion

 \section{Conclusion}

-The proposed \textit{relOBI} interface and protected interconnection blocks are shown to be fully \cgls{seu}-tolerant, reducing the vulnerability from up to \SI{34.85}{\percent} to zero at a much lower area impact and similar timing overhead compared to fine-grained triplication.
+The proposed \textit{relOBI} interface and protected interconnection blocks are shown to be fully \cgls{seu}-tolerant, reducing the vulnerability from up to \SI{34.85}{\percent} to zero at a much lower area impact compared to fine-grained triplication.
 In the context of a reliable microcontroller design~\cite{rogenmoser_trikarenos_2025}, where cores and memories are protected, \textit{relOBI} would significantly increase system-level \cgls{seu} coverage, at a negligible area and timing overhead.
+The \textit{relOBI} design is available fully open-source\footref{githuburl}.